cwldev/docker-phpbb/README.md

 After the install wizard is finished, you'll want to remove the install directory.
 Do this from your docker host:<br/>
 docker exec -it phpBB rm -r /var/www/html/install

+Note: if you happen to be on n earlier version of this container (DIGEST:sha256:af69751ac4757f27a5469f7bcb76020eecda89d3341e91564aff4a2a6b48f239), where volumes were not involved, be sure to copy out internal container data before updating and return it to the volume.

 ## Simply running it
 docker run -d \\<br/>
   --name=phpBB \\<br/>